czhou578/Learning/Kevin-Powell-Website-Video/landing-page/notes.md

 use em in media queries because that makes zoom in/out consistent across all browsers, em looks at browser default setting, and not root font size

 1fr unit:

+use "|" in html to separate utility from component classes only .button[data-type="inverted"]

+focus:visible on button
+line-height 1 to center things...

+Responsiveness Notes:

+- spacing utility classes??
+-